-This park has two major springs, a spring run and six sinkholes, all in near pristine condition.
+This quiet park nestled in north Florida has two major springs, a spring run and six sinkholes, all in near pristine condition.
 Cave divers have explored and surveyed nearly 33,000 feet of underwater passages at Peacock Springs.
 This park features one of the longest underwater cave systems in the continental United States.
 Only divers who have proof of their scuba certification are allowed to explore the underwater caverns.
 Around the springs, four major plant communities are represented in the mature forest stands.
-A nature trail leads visitors on a path tracing the twisting tunnels of the caves far below their feet.
+An interpretive nature trail leads visitors on a path tracing the twisting tunnels of the caves far below their feet.
 Swimming in Peacock Springs and Orange Grove Sink are popular activities during the summer.
-Grills and pavilions are available for picnicking.
+Grills and a small pavilion are available for picnicking.